 1. Shop for new clothes and shoes (or uniforms if you're lucky!)

-2. Purchase supplies from school list – Check your child’s school website for supply lists by grade.
+2. Purchase supplies from the school list - Check your child's school website for supply lists by grade.

 3. Get physicals and immunizations - Make sure to get a copy of these forms for school.